What to Expect on Possession Day

 If the buyer, during the pre-possession inspection, finds the property is not in the same condition, or you removed something, the buyer’s real estate professional will contact your professional to discuss remedies.
 Ideally, you will deal with everything before the mortgage funds are advanced and the keys transferred.
 If you and the buyer cannot satisfy the issue in a mutually acceptable way, you may need to get your lawyer involved.
 This could delay possession.

-If, after taking possession, the buyer finds the property is not in substantially the same condition or you removed something from it, the buyer’s real estate professional will likely call your professional to find out if you and the buyer can deal with the issue without involving lawyers.
+If, after taking possession, the buyer finds the property is not in substantially the same condition or you removed something from it, the buyer’s real estate licensee will likely call your licensee to find out if you and the buyer can deal with the issue without involving lawyers.
 If this isn’t possible, you will need to call your lawyer as it will become a legal issue between you and the buyer.
 By the time the buyer gets the keys, they have already advanced the purchase funds.
-Your real estate professional can attempt to discuss the matter with the buyer’s professional, but if things aren’t fixed to everyone’s satisfaction, your only recourse is to speak to your lawyer.
+Your real estate licensee can attempt to discuss the matter with the buyer’s licensee, but if things aren’t fixed to everyone’s satisfaction, your only recourse is to speak to your lawyer.